CHEMeDATA/IRaDATA/README.md

 ## General idea
 By analogy to NMReDATA: use a .sdf (data structure format) file.
 SDF include one (or more - not relevant here) structure in the .mol format.
 In the [mol 2000](https://chem.libretexts.org/Courses/University_of_Arkansas_Little_Rock/ChemInformatics_(2017)%3A_Chem_4399%2F%2F5399/2.2%3A_Chemical_Representations_on_Computer%3A_Part_II/2.2.2%3A_Anatomy_of_a_MOL_file) format (the most common) the atoms are listed with their coordinates.
 Follows the list of bonds.
 ## Reference to the atoms
 For stretch (involving pairs of atoms), the reference to bond number (in the list of bonds) is the most obvious.
-But this is not easily extendent to bend and out-of-plane vibration.
+But this is not easily extendable to bend and out-of-plane vibrations.
 Refering to atom number is more generalizable.
 Because of degeneracy (symmetry of two OH of water), presence of multiplet non-distinguished vibrations (alkyl chain), an observed vibration can be attributed to multiple bonds, each in separate [] (*see example*).
 ## Reference to the atoms

 |code|type of vibration|prefix subtype|comments|